-- 1.1 Suppliers should respect the human rights of their employees and treat them fairly, as well as adhere to the international principles and all applicable laws. - 1.2 Suppliers must not use forced or involuntary labor. - 1.3 Suppliers must not use child labor and they should act in accordance with applicable child labor laws. - 1.4 Suppliers must not discriminate in any condition of employment, such as on the basis of race, skin color, gender, religion, age, disability or etc.
+- 1.1 The Suppliers should respect the human rights of their employees and treat them fairly, as well as adhere to the international principles and all applicable laws. - 1.2 The Suppliers must not use forced or involuntary labor. - 1.3 The Suppliers must not use child labor and they should act in accordance with applicable child labor laws. - 1.4 The Suppliers must not discriminate in any condition of employment, such as on the basis of race, skin color, gender, religion, age, disability, etc. - 1.5 The Suppliers should acknowledge the rights of their employees to freedom of association and collective bargaining.